influxdata/docs-v2/content/v2.0/influxdb-templates/stacks/init.md

 ## Manually initialize a new stack
-Use the [`influx stacks init` command](/v2.0/reference/cli/influx/stacks/init/) to create or initialize a new InfluxDB Stack.
+Use the [`influx stacks init` command](/v2.0/reference/cli/influx/stacks/init/) to create or initialize a new InfluxDB stack.

 **Provide the following:**